Skip to content

 Single pill combinations: A solution to foster therapeutic adherence

 Very often, patients with chronic illnesses face the need to take multiple treatments.
 Over time, and depending on disease progression, the number of pills can increase.
-This makes treatment even more complex and even seem discouraging for many patients.
+This makes treatment even more complex and may be discouraging for many patients.
 This is especially true for patients who are being monitored for several chronic diseases.
 For example, 49% of people with hypertension have dyslipidemia, while 29% have type 2 diabetes1.
-This is why il could be hard to adhere to treatments!
+This is why adhering to one’s treatment can be tough!

-The latest advances in drug formulation have made it possible to reduce the number of pills by combining their active ingredients to a single gelcap.
-Single-pill combinations were developed with the aim of making it easier for patients to take their daily medications, and for health care professionals to prescribe them.
+The latest advances in drug formulation have made it possible to reduce the number of pills by combining their active ingredients into a single gelcap.
+Single pill combinations were developed with the aim of making it easier for patients to take their daily medications, and simpler for health care professionals to prescribe them.

-Single pill combinations can also allow be the medium for new dosages.
-Today, such dosages expand health care professionals’ therapeutic treatment arsenal and make it possible to meet patient needs in the most precise way.
+Single pill combinations can also be the medium for new dosages.
+Today, such dosages expand health care professionals’ therapeutic treatment options and enable them to address patient needs in the most precise way.

-The term therapeutic adherence describes how well a patient follows the medical treatment prescribed by a health care professional as well as their recommendations.
+The term therapeutic adherence describes how well a patient follows the medical treatment prescribed by a health care professional and their recommendations.
 It is conditioned by the patient’s willingness to take charge of their illness and their rational endorsement of the treatment proposed.
-From this perspective, the patient does not submit to their therapy, but rather adheres to it.
+From this perspective, the patient does not submit to their therapy but rather adheres to it.
 Adherence is thus manifested by behavior that demonstrates compliance with the treatment and with its prescription over time.

 Preventing serious complications

 Managing chronic diseases by opting for the most appropriate treatment helps prevent the onset of serious complications.
-Diabetes, high blood pressure, and hypercholesterolemia are among the greatest risk factors for cardiovascular diseases and events.7 Myocardial infarction, stroke, peripheral arterial disease of the lower extremities, angina pectoris, heart failure, and so forth, cause serious cardiac damage that can have major consequences for the patient and those around them as well as on the costs of health care.
+Diabetes, high blood pressure, and hypercholesterolemia are among the greatest risk factors for cardiovascular diseases and events.7 Heart attack, stroke, peripheral arterial disease (PAD) of the lower extremities, angina pectoris, heart failure, and so forth, cause serious cardiac damage that can have major consequences for the patient and their loved ones, as well as on the cost of health care.

 Every year, these chronic diseases are constantly on the rise.
 Diabetes, and more particularly type 2 diabetes, affects 537 million people worldwide today8.
-The number is expected to increase to 622 millionby 20409.
-Additionally, 1.28 billion people aged 30 to 79 currently suffer from hypertension, a disease that is predicted to affect 1.56 billion people by 202510.
+This number is expected to increase to 622 million by 20409.
+Additionally, 1.28 billion people ages 30 to 79 currently suffer from hypertension, a disease that is predicted to affect 1.56 billion people by 202510.

-The question of medical monitoring is even more crucial, as many patients are not monitored11.
-As a consequence, a lack of regular monitoring means insufficient treatment adherence and compliance.
-Up to 50% of patients do not follow the treatment prescribed to them correctly, whether in terms of duration and/or number of pills12.
+The question of medical monitoring is even more crucial, as many patients are not monitored regularly11.
+The consequence of a lack of regular monitoring means insufficient treatment adherence and compliance.
+Up to 50% of patients do not correctly follow the treatment prescribed to them, whether regarding duration and/or number of pills12.

 Did you know?

-Servier, an essential player in SPCs in cardiology and metabolism
+Servier, a major player in SPCs in cardiology and metabolism

-Servier is the 5th leading pharmaceutical group in cardiology and for 50 years, we have been engaged in the fight against hypertension (1st leading global pharmaceutical group).16 We have made adherence, a key lever for improving the therapeutic effectiveness of treatments to meet patient needs, our mission.
+Servier is the first leading global pharmaceutical group in hypertension and the fifth leading pharmaceutical group in cardiology.16 We have made adherence, a key driver for improving the therapeutic effectiveness of treatments to meet patient needs, our mission.

-Guided by the needs of patients, we aim to provide innovative therapeutic solutions in through the development of treatments targeting chronic diseases such as hypertension, diabetes, dyslipidemia, and heart failure.
-Our objective is to promote the implementation of best treatment practices and enable optimal patient care, adapted to each profile and each phase of their disease.
-Single pill combinations, with their novel combinations of molecules and new dosages, are how we meet this objective.
+Guided by the needs of patients, we aim to provide innovative therapeutic solutions through the development of treatments targeting chronic diseases such as hypertension, diabetes, dyslipidemia, and heart failure.
+Our objective is to promote the implementation of best treatment practices and enable optimal patient care, adapted to each person’s profile at every phase of their disease.
+Single pill combinations, with their novel combinations of active principles and new dosages, are how we meet this objective.

 As pioneers in this field, we are particularly active in medicine life cycle management.